bunkerity/bunkerweb/docs/integrations.md

 To demonstrate the use of the Docker image, we will create a simple "Hello World" static file that will be served by bunkerized-nginx.

 **One important thing to know is that the container runs as an unprivileged user with UID and GID 101.
-The reason behind this behavior is the security : in case a vulnerability is exploited the attacker won't have full privileges.
+The reason behind this behavior is the security : in case a vulnerability is exploited the attacker won't have full privileges inside the container.
 But there is also a downside because bunkerized-nginx (heavily) make use of volumes, you will need to adjust the rights on the host.**

 First create the environment on the host :
 ```shell